The top recommend necessities for college that freshmen often forget!

 Are you a light sleep or easily distracted by noise?

-If so, it’s a good idea to bring some ear plugs or a noise machine to college.
+If so, it’s a good idea to bring some earplugs or a white noise machine to college.
 These things will help you fall asleep when the rest of your floor is being loud.

-These college necessities can be used for more than just sleep, too.
+These babies can be used for more than just sleep, too.
 Blocking out all noise can do wonders for improving focus during study time!

-One of the hard lessons of life that freshman encounter is that some people steal.
+One of the harder life lessons students in their freshman year face is that some people steal.
 It sucks, I know!

 But, as a result:

-When you’re making a list of college necessities, pillows are clearly evident things to bring.
+When you’re making a college packing checklist, pillows are clearly evident things to bring.

 A bed rest pillow is something you might not have considered.
-I’ll tell you though that these supportive pillows are a godsend.
+I’ll tell you though that these supportive pillows are an amazing thing to have.